castuofa/transmap/docs/analytics/analytics.md

 With a focus on the TransMAP Hub Data Repository, a Python package is currently under development that will allow seamless imports of datasets hosted within the repository and easily queried directly into Pandas Data Frames.

+!!! info
+    This package is published to PyPI at: [transmap](https://pypi.org/project/transmap/)

 When published, the package can be installed by running:

 ```bash